 D06: Does the area between the north of the playing field and the table belong to the playing field?

 Yes, this area belongs to the playing field.
 You'll find more details here.
 Please ask the regional partner for information, too.

 When is an object “totally in” a target area?

 The diagrams in rule D7 define “completly in” for the Base but apply for any other target area.

 What are the rules for FLL and where can we find them?

-With the challenge release at the end of August (29.08.2017) there will be all FLL Rules available online.
+With the challenge release at the beginning of August there will be all FLL Rules available online.

 Playing Field & Missions

 The “crossing equipment” is whatever crosses completely east to completely west for points.
 Crossing equipment is the only equipment that needs to cross.
 Any other equipment involved, which might throw or transport the crossing equipment, does not need to cross.